Celvenia/Hollow/README.md

 * Preface command with "Shadow" when interacting with voice and openai's api.
 I.e. "Shadow what is 2+2?"
 * Navigate to pages, currently only home, notes, and reminders available "Navigate to home"
 * Stop active listening "Stop listening"
+* Stop request "ignore"
+* Current time "What is the current time"
+* Current date "What is the current date"

 ## Help